-If you do decide to go ahead after receiving our quote (and we hope you will) we will then issue a proforma invoice for half the total amount and will look to receive immediate payment in full via electronic transfer in our bank account .
+If you do decide to go ahead after receiving our quote (and we hope you will) we will then issue a proforma invoice for the total amount or deposit for larger projects.
+We will look to receive immediate payment via electronic transfer in our bank account .

-If we do not receive your payment, or hear from you within 5 days, we will assume you no longer require our services and your trial account, test site and any content will be deleted or may be offered to another client.
+Once you have accepted our quote, if we do not receive your payment, or hear from you within 5 days, we will assume you no longer require our services.

 Hosting and domain registration:

 Every web site on the internet requires a registered domain name and a web site host to store your site files.
 Unlike some other Web Design Companies, we do not try to tie you in to an expensive hosting agreement.
 In fact we don’t offer web hosting at all.
 We can make recommendations and you are encouraged to choose your own hosting supplier and domain registrar.